 “Somehow we’ve come to equate success with not needing anyone.
 Many of us are willing to extend a helping hand, but we’re very reluctant to reach out for help when we need it ourselves.
 It’s as if we’ve divided the world into “those who offer help” and “those who need help.”
 The truth is that we are both.” – Brené Brown

 Jeff believes that mindfulness is not just a buzz word, it’s the cornerstone of every interaction, moment, people can choose to be present within.
-Jeff understands that every day brings new opportunities, that people are stronger when they stoke the fires of curiosity while remaining flexible in the context of constant growth and change.
+Jeff understands that every day brings new opportunities, that people are stronger when they stoke the fires of curiosity while remaining flexible in the context of constant change.